OpenRiskNet/home/openshift/ansible-simple-one.md

 ### Create the OpenShift inventory file
 This file, used by Ansible, defines the configuration of the OpenShift server that it will setup.
-The file must match the `hostfile` setting you put in the `ansible.cfg` above.
+The file must match the `inventory` setting you put in the `ansible.cfg` above.

 On your Ansible server...